lifeisforu/NodeGraph/README.md

 ## Creating FlowChartView

 Creating FlowChartView is start by adding NodeGraph.dll assembly as your project's reference.
-If you already downloaded it with Nuget Manager, it is not needed.
+If you already downloaded it with Nuget Manager, it is not needed( Notice : Don't forget add "PropertyTools.Wpf" ).

 ![](https://github.com/lifeisforu/NodeGraph/raw/master/Documents/Images/NodeGraph_Reference.png)